rong-hash/Zinix/README.md

 # Zinix

 ## What is Zinix
-A simple version of Linux
+An adapted version of Linux

 ## Functionality
 1. Signal (Including User Defined Signals)